The School Council at Nelson Primary

-Good Luck to all the candidates who are hoping to make councillor this year!
+Good luck to all the candidates who are hoping to be councillors this year!
 We will publish the results as soon as we can.

 We value the benefits of operating a School Council.
 The School Council at Nelson represents the whole school.
 Our School Council will help enable pupils with positive attitudes to exert a positive influence.

 Our School Council aims to ensure our children have:

 - A safe, happy and fair learning environment